Cowboy Up at Oklahoma's Guest Ranches

 Meadowlake Ranch in Sand Springs, Oklahoma

 Just west of Tulsa in Sand Springs this ranch offers all-inclusive dude ranch vacations with food, lodging and Western-themed activities included.
 Stay in one of Meadowlake Ranch’s teepees, a lakeside log cabin or a bluff-top cabin overlooking five private lakes and the Tulsa skyline.
 With whirlpools or hot tubs for two at each heated, air-conditioned cabin, roughing it isn’t the issue.
 And how much fun would it be to go home and tell friends you took tomahawk throwing lessons?
 Guests can learn how to rope, practice rifle and pistol skills, and shoot a bow and arrow.
-They also can play horseshoes, ride horses, fish, swim, canoe, go for a hayride and finish the day with a campfire.
+They also can play horseshoes, fish, swim, canoe and finish the day with a campfire.
 The ranch has 350 acres of its own and leases 700 adjoining acres with hunting available.

 Tatanka Ranch in Stroud, Oklahoma

 For a less dude-like experience, the 1,000-acre Tatanka Ranch offers ten designer guest cabins, two larger houses, a lodge, pavilion, rock-scaped pool with spa and a rec room.
 Popular pastimes include kayaking, paddle boating, canoeing and fishing.
 Guests can also go on a scenic horseback ride, climb up the Elvis tower or hike on 600 acres.
 There's also plenty of outdoor games like volleyball, croquet, horseshoes and bocci ball available.

 Double J Guest Ranch in Shawnee, Oklahoma